flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 ##### Finding the Payload Screen

-The payload section can be found in Ground Services tab on the EFB and selecting Payload as the category.
+The payload section can be found in Ground Services Page on the EFB and selecting the Payload tab.

 ![wb location](../assets/feature-guides/simbrief/wb_location.png)